UMCUGenetics/RNASeq-NF/docs/config.md

 **Analysis configuration**

 Default settings are stored in `./conf/base.config` and will be automatically set upon execution the pipeline.
-You can overwrite the default settings by either appending the setting of interest directly on command-line or storing them in a seperate configuration file (see `./conf/tet_run.config`) and appending them with `-c my_run.config`.
+These defaults can be overwriten by either appending the setting of interest directly to the command-line or storing them in a seperate configuration file (see `./conf/tet_run.config`) and appending them with `-c my_run.config`.

 For example: